When increased activity and hyperthyroidism are present then the condition is referred to as a toxic multinodular goiter

 - intranodular blood flow

-- large size: the cut-off is often taken as 10 mm to warrant a FNA
+- large size: the cut-off is often taken as 10 mm to warrant an FNA

-- presence of microcalcifications: almost always warrants a FNA
+- presence of microcalcifications: almost always warrants an FNA

 Benign sonographic features

 See main article assessment of thyroid lesions for further details.

-- Tc-99m pertechnetate or radioiodine (123I) demonstrate an enlarged gland, with heterogeneous uptake
+- Tc-99m pertechnetate or radioiodine (I-123) demonstrate an enlarged gland, with heterogeneous uptake

 - thyroid uptake scan determines the activity of the gland

-- goitre is in the differential for an anterior/superior mediastinal mass and is associated with the cervicothoracic sign
+- goiter is in the differential for an anterior/superior mediastinal mass and is associated with the cervicothoracic sign

 - associated with deviation of the trachea

 - not a primary modality for diagnosis, but may be seen incidentally

 - an enlarged and heterogeneous thyroid gland suggests the diagnosis, which is confirmed by ultrasound or scintigraphy

 Treatment and prognosis

-Treatment of multinodular goitre may be pursued if the thyroid is hyperfunctioning, or if the goitre is causing local mass effect.
-There is no standard treatment and choice of treatment depends on local practice patterns, the activity of the goitre, and the results of FNA of any suspicious nodules.
+Treatment of multinodular goiter may be pursued if the thyroid is hyperfunctioning, or if the goiter is causing local mass effect.
+There is no standard treatment and choice of treatment depends on local practice patterns, the activity of the goiter, and the results of FNA of any suspicious nodules.

 - surgery: partial or complete resection